freqtrade/freqtrade/docs/includes/protections.md

 #### Low Profit Pairs

-`LowProfitPairs` uses all trades for a pair within a `lookback_period` (in minutes) to determine the overall profit ratio.
+`LowProfitPairs` uses all trades for a pair within `lookback_period` (in minutes) to determine the overall profit ratio.
 If that ratio is below `required_profit`, that pair will be locked for `stop_duration` (in minutes).

 The below example will stop trading a pair for 60 minutes if the pair does not have a required profit of 2% (and a minimum of 2 trades) within the last 6 hours (360min).